BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

-    way, *yoniso manasikāra*, which *inevitably* leads to samādhi when cultivated correctly, entails seeing that “womb” of whatever peripheral context one takes as a practice, as the “<font color="blue">**peak**</font>” in comparison to whatever is taking place in the domain of attention.
-The unshakable prominence of that “peak” in regard to <font color="red">**all else that arises**</font> is what gives rise to “imperturbability’”, not the *absence* of other things arising through concentrating on one thing alone.
+    way, *yoniso manasikāra*, which *inevitably* leads to samādhi when cultivated correctly, entails seeing that “womb” of whatever peripheral context one takes as a practice, as the “<du>**peak**</du>” in comparison to whatever is taking place in the domain of attention.
+The unshakable prominence of that “peak” in regard to <u>**all else that arises**</u> is what gives rise to “imperturbability’”, not the *absence* of other things arising through concentrating on one thing alone.

 6. It is essential not to fall into the attitude that more attempts at *yoniso manasikāra* automatically constitute higher quality of